 Once you have a core set of test cases written, you can start to focus on expanding your test coverage to include lesser-used, edge cases.
 This approach merges the intuitive user approach of an exploratory tester, with the application-specific knowledge of a QA automation engineer or developer.

 Something amazing happens when we factor in some artificial intelligence to testing.
-Instead of having a rigid test that must be changed for every application code update, the test can adapt and heal.
+Instead of having a rigid test that must change for every application code update, the test can adapt and heal.
 Unlike the shortcomings of scripted testing, the modern Low Code approach can offer a fast yet flexible approach that includes the stability of AI.

 The Future of Software Testing